Head of Department

 Physics is taught as a separate subject in Years 8 to 10.
 Pupils have two periods of Physics a week.

 Pupils study the CCEA GCSE Physics specification.
 Physics is taught in KS4 as separate GCSE Physics.
-Students have four periods per week in year 11 and 5 periods per week in year 12.
+Students have four or five periods per week in year 11 and 12.

 Pupils study the CCEA GSE Physics specification.
 Pupils study for an AS award from CCEA in Year 13 and may proceed to A2 in Year 14.